Color, 1978, 86 mins. 38 secs.

-Code Red's DVD features a new anamorphic transfer that obviously improves on the old VHS versions simply by virtue of the fact that you can tell what the hell's going on during the night scenes.
-That said, this is still a rough, cheap-looking movie, so don't expect anything close to demo quality.
+Code Red's DVD released in 2010 features an anamorphic transfer that obviously improves on the old VHS versions simply by virtue of the fact that you can tell what the hell's going on during the night scenes.
+That said, this is still a rough, cheap-looking presentation, so don't expect anything close to demo quality.
 Some speckles pop up here and there, but the element used is fine overall and gets the job done.
 The only extra is the full frame original theatrical trailer, a still-effective masterpiece of ballyhoo; while it would be nice to hear from Traxler, his extensive interview in Nightmare USA should still be enough to suffice for now.
 The irreverent menu screen, which features Slithie puffing on a cigarette, is truly perplexing.

 In 2017, Code Red revisited the title for a Blu-ray release (sold via Ronin Flix and internationally by Diabolik) featuring a very colorful limited slipcase design.
 The new HD transfer from the original negative (bearing the Spawn of the Slithis title) looks much, much better, and presumably since it's from better elements with less damage, it also runs a bit longer (now 86m38s compared to the DVD which ran 86m21s).
 Colors are far richer and healthier, detail increases by a huge margin, and textures are far more tactile and easier to make out here even in the darkest scenes.
 The DTS-HD MA English track also sounds cleaner and more robust by comparison.
 A brief, goofy deleted scene (1m6s) with lost sound is also included, along with the theatrical trailer and bonus ones for The Being, Sole Survivor, and The Dark.